-The total OPEB liability was determined by an actual valuation as of June 30, 2020.
+The total OPEB liability was determined by an actual valuation as of June 30, 2021.
 The actuarial assumptions are found on page 9D of this report.

-The long-term expected rate of return of OPEB plan investments is projected to be 2.090 %.
+The long-term expected rate of return of OPEB plan investments is projected to be 2.190 %.

-The Discount rate used to measure the total OPEB liability was 2.090%.
+The Discount rate used to measure the total OPEB liability was 2.190%.

-12. Litigation
+13. Litigation

-The District had three claims pursuant to Connecticut Statutes §7-433C - Connecticut's Heart and Hypertension Act.
-One claim has been agreed to in the amount of \$23,750 which was paid out during the year.
+The District has one claim pursuant to Connecticut Statutes §7-433C - Connecticut's Heart and Hypertension Act.
 At this early juncture, it is impossible to predict the full extent for the District's liability for the two remaining claims.

-13. Subsequent Events
+14. Subsequent Events

-Subsequent events were evaluated through December 10, 2020, which is the date that the financial statements were available to be issued.
+Subsequent events were evaluated through January 21, 2022, which is the date that the financial statements were available to be issued.
 As described in footnote 12, there was one subsequent event that was included in the financial statements.

-14. COVID-9
+15. COVID-9